M.Ed., IBCLC, Founder and CEO of san diego breastfeeding center

 Robin offers in-person consultations for families in San Diego and throughout the world (via online).
 She enjoys working with families of all shapes and sizes, and SDBFC coaches birth mothers, as well as adoptive parents and lesbian partners, by offering education about induced lactation.

-Robin lives in San Diego, CA with her two sons, Benjamin and Ryan, and their dog, Ellie.
+Robin lives in San Diego, CA with her two sons, Benjamin and Ryan, and their dogs, Ellie and Luna.
 She loves cooking, traveling, hiking, going to the beach, social media, and teaching.

 In 2005, I entered the full-time “profession” of motherhood.
 My son, Benjamin, was born in July 2005 and I knew that I wanted to breastfeed him.
 After 19 hours of labor, 2 ½ hours of pushing, and multiple bags of fluids, Benjamin and I did not get off to a great start with breastfeeding.
 After 4 days of frustration, I called a lactation consultant and had her come to my home to assess what I was and was not doing.
 After 90 minutes of supportive advice and guidance, Benjamin was latching and eating and I felt relieved and empowered.
 Fifteen months later, my LC returned to my home to assist me with breastfeeding Ryan, my new baby boy.
 Again, after the consultation I felt like a new woman…confident, relaxed, and empowered.
 This confidence continued even through infant reflux, an over-active letdown, persistent crying, and returning to work full time.